Scandinavian Design: Minimalism and Functionality

 5. Comfort and Coziness (Hygge)

 Scandinavian design also emphasizes comfort and coziness, often referred to by the Danish word "Hygge."
 This concept revolves around creating a warm and inviting atmosphere where people feel comfortable and relaxed.
-It is achieved through the use of soft textures, comfortable furniture, and subtle, warm lighting.
+This is achieved through the use of soft textures, comfortable furniture, and subtle, warm lighting.

 The Concept of Hygge